 - Summaries provide ways to visualize data

 Honeycode automatically helps you write formulas flawlessly.
 As you type, Honeycode suggests functions, autocompletes table and columns names, shows variables, and helps with proper syntax.

 To access, simply type the [=] sign in a table cell.
 Formula help is also available to assist you inBuilder and Automations.

 Honeycode Wizards are shortcuts to help you make apps and quickly manage data.
 Click the Wizards icon in the toolbar to open the main menu.

-To open the formats panel, select any column to format and click on the Format icon in the toolbar.
+To open the formats panel, click into the column to format and click on the Format icon in the toolbar.